antonhornquist/grrr-rb/README.md

 	def to_s
 		# optionally return a descriptive string representation
-		"My Grid Controller connected to port #{arg1} (#{@num_cols}x#{@num_rows})" end
+		"My Grid Controller connected to port #{arg1} (#{@num_cols}x#{@num_rows})" end end

-	def info
-		# optionally return a description on how to setup physical device. example:
-		"Connect My Grid Controller by USB and configure it to send button press / release osc messages to port #{arg1}" end end
 ```